+Fees

-and link to strategy Operation and performance framework Maximum (1) Fees Competitive base fees are paid in order to attract and retain high-quality individuals, and to provide appropriate remuneration for the role undertaken.
-Committee fees are provided to recognise the additional responsibilities, time and commitment required.
-The Chairman is paid a single fee for all responsibilities.
-Non-executive Directors are paid a base fee and relevant committee membership fees.
-Committee Chairmen and the Senior Independent Director are paid an additional fee to reflect their extra responsibilities.
-All fee levels are reviewed annually and any changes are effective from 1 July.
-Fees are set at a competitive level with advice on benchmark fees in equivalent size companies provided by external advisers.
+- Competitive base fees are paid in order to attract and retain highquality individuals, and to provide appropriate remuneration for the role undertaken. - Committee fees are provided to recognise the additional responsibilities, time and commitment required.

+- The Chairman is paid a single fee for all responsibilities. - Non-executive Directors are paid a base fee and relevant committee membership fees. - Committee Chairmen and the Senior Independent Director are paid an additional fee to reflect their extra responsibilities. - All fee levels are reviewed annually and any changes are effective from 1 July. - Fees are set at a competitive level with advice on benchmark fees in equivalent size companies provided by external advisers.
 Fee levels reflect the size and complexity of the Group, the multi-jurisdictional environment arising from the Dual Listed Company structure, the multiple stock exchange listings and the extent of the geographic regions in which the Group operates.
 The economic environment and the financial performance of the Group are taken into account.
-Consideration is also given to salary reviews across the rest of the Group.
-8% increase per annum (annualised), or inflation if higher in the location in which duties are primarily performed, on a per-fee basis.
-Section 4.4.13 for current fee levels provided to Non-executive Directors Pension - As required by law.
+Consideration is also given to salary reviews across the rest of the Group. - ® Section 4.4.13 for current fee levels provided to Nonexecutive Directors

+$Maximum^{(1)}$

+8% increase per annum (annualised), or inflation if higher in the location in which duties are primarily performed, on a per fee basis.

+Maximum (1)

+Pension

+· As required by law.

 Pension contributions provided on fees only where required by law.
 As required by law.

+Benefits

+Travel allowances

-Benefits Travel allowances Competitive benefits are paid in order to attract and retain high-quality individuals and adequately compensate for the considerable travel burden.
-Non-executive Directors receive travel allowances on a per trip basis reflecting the considerable travel burden imposed on members of the Board as a consequence of the Dual Listed Company structure and the resulting Board meetings in Australia and the UK, along with site visits at our multiple geographic locations.
+Competitive benefits are paid in order to attract and retain highquality individuals and adequately compensate for the considerable travel burden.
+Non-executive Directors

+receive travel allowances on a

+per trip basis reflecting the

+considerable travel burden

+imposed on members of the

+Board as a consequence of the

+Dual Listed Company structure

+and the resulting Board

+meetings in Australia and the

+UK, along with site visits at our

+multiple geographic locations.

 8% increase per annum (annualised), or inflation if higher in the location in which duties are primarily performed, on a per-trip basis.

+Other benefits

-Other benefits Competitive benefits are paid in order to attract and retain high-quality individuals, and to provide appropriate remuneration for the role undertaken.
-As a consequence of the Dual Listed Company structure, Non-executive Directors are required to prepare personal tax returns in both Australia and the UK, regardless of whether they reside in one or neither of those countries.
-They are accordingly reimbursed for the costs of personal tax return preparation in whichever of the UK and/or Australia is not their place of residence (including payment of the tax cost associated with the provision of the benefit).
-Non-executive Directors may from time to time be accompanied by their spouse/partner to business meetings.
+Competitive benefits are paid in order to attract and retain highquality individuals, and to provide appropriate remuneration for the role undertaken.

+- As a consequence of the Dual Listed Company structure, Non-executive Directors are required to prepare personal tax returns in both Australia and the UK, regardless of whether they reside in one or neither of those countries.
+They are accordingly reimbursed for the costs of personal tax return preparation in whichever of the UK and/or Australia is not their place of residence (including payment of the tax cost associated with the provision of the benefit). - Non-executive Directors may from time to time be accompanied by their spouse/ partner to business meetings.
 The costs associated with spouse/partner attendance at one business meeting per annum are met by BHP Billiton and, in some instances, they are deemed to be taxable benefits for the Non-executive Director.
 In such cases BHP Billiton reimburses the Non-executive Director for this tax cost.

 Up to a limit not exceeding 20% of fees.

-STI and LTI Non-executive Directors are not eligible to participate in any STI or LTI arrangements.
-Payments on early termination There are no provisions in any of the Non-executive Directors' appointment arrangements for compensation payable on early termination of their directorship.
+STI and LTI

+Non-executive Directors are not eligible to participate in any STI or LTI arrangements.
-UK regulations require the disclosure of the maximum that may be paid in respect of each remuneration component.
-Where that is expressed as a maximum annua percentage increase which is annualised, it should not be interpreted that it is the Company's current intention to award an increase of that size in total in any one year, or in each year, and instead it is a maximum required to be disclosed under the regulations.